 It's a known fact that regular tire rotation extends the life of your tires and improves performance.
 Tires are rotated to achieve a uniform wear for all tires.
-Each tire performs different tasks (such as steering in front- versus rear-wheel drive).
-Tires should be rotated every 7500 miles to prevent irregular tire wear.
+Each tire performs different tasks (such as steering in front- versus rear-wheel drive), therefore tires wear at different rates.
+Tires should be rotated every 7,500 miles to prevent irregular tire wear.

-It's important to rotate your tires according to the correct tire-rotation pattern.
-Doing so will prolong th elife of your tires and will reduce the risk of sudden tire failure.
-Front tires encounter different tasks than the rear tires.
-A front-wheel-drive car's tires perform different tasks tan those on a rear wheel-drive vehicle.
+It's important to rotate your tires according to the correct tire-rotation patter.
+Doing so will prolong the life of your tires and will reduce the risk of sudden tire failure.
+Front tires encounter different tasks than those on a rear-wheel-drive vehicle.

-Check your tires at least once a month when the tires are cold; meaning the vehicle has not been driven for at least 3 hours, or no more than 1 mile.
-The Tire Information Label located on the inside of your doorframe has the recommended cold tire pressure for your vehicle.
+Check your tires at least once a month when the tires are cold, meaning the vehicle has not been driven for at least three hours or no more than 1 mile.
+The Tire Information Label, located on the inside of your doorframe, has the recommended cold tire pressure for your vehicle.

 Inflation pressure maintenance of tires is critical for overall tire and vehicle performance.
 Maintaining the correct inflation pressure allows the tire to perform as intended, including for comfort, fuel economy, stopping distance, cornering, traction, tread wear, and noise.